 Japanese Millet - Japanese Millet is a summer annual commonly grown for mid-season grazing and forage production.
 Forage is very palatable and can be utilized multiple times during the growing season.
 Japanese Millet works very well in duck ponds.

-Please contact us for information on currently available varieties.
+Please contact us for information on currently available varieties or check out the summer annual section in our product guide.